Focus Drift

 Focus Score (workdays only)

-A 0–100 score based on three factors: task completion rate (40% weight), interrupt tax (30%), and high-priority completion rate (30%).
+A 0–100 score based on three factors: task completion rate (40% weight), interruption tax (30%), and high-priority completion rate (30%).
 Color-coded from green (Excellent) through yellow (Good), orange (Moderate), to red (Needs Improvement), with a trend indicator comparing to your 7-day average.

 Today's Highlights